Friday, May 13, 2016

 Basel

 While Greek Prime Minister Tsipras is again asking for new European money to keep over-indebted Greece in the Eurozone, the deal with Turkish Prime Minister Erdogan to keep refugees out of Central Europe is tilting back.
-British Prime Minister Cameron is sluggishly fighting the Brexit of the United Kingdom from the European Union; the presidents of five universities, despite the ongoing crisis, plan an unbureaucratic European network without borders between their respective colleges.
+British Prime Minister Cameron is sluggishly fighting the United Kingdom's Brexit from the European Union; the presidents of five universities, despite the ongoing crisis, plan an unbureaucratic European network without borders among their respective colleges.

 Freiburg